History of IPod in Timeline

 In July 2000, Joseph N. Grasso of New Jersey listed an "iPod" trademark with the U.S. Patent and Trademark Office (USPTO) for Internet kiosks.

-On November 10, 2001, Apple released the first version of the iPod, approximately 8 and a half months after the Macintosh version of iTunes was launched.
+On October 23, 2001, Apple released the first version of the iPod, a portable media player.

-In 2001, Tony Fadell was hired by Apple as an independent contractor to work on the iPod project, internally code-named project P-68.
-He built a core iPod development team, including engineers from his startup company, Fuse, and veteran engineers from General Magic and Philips.
+In 2001, Tony Fadell was hired by Apple as an independent contractor to work on the iPod project, which was code-named project P-68.

-In 2001, the name "iPod" was proposed by Vinnie Chieco, a freelance copywriter.
-After seeing a prototype, he was reminded of the phrase "Open the pod bay doors, Hal" from the film 2001: A Space Odyssey.
+In 2001, the name "iPod" was proposed by Vinnie Chieco, inspired by "Open the pod bay doors, Hal" from 2001: A Space Odyssey.

 April 28, 2003: iTunes Store Introduced

-On April 28, 2003, Apple introduced the iTunes Store, an online media store accessed through iTunes.
+On April 28, 2003, the iTunes Store was introduced, an online media store run by Apple and accessed through iTunes.

-November 14, 2003: Apple Announces iPod Battery Replacement Program
+November 14, 2003: Apple Announces Battery Replacement Program

-In November 2003, the "iPod" trademark was registered by the USPTO.
+In November 2003, the "iPod" trademark was registered by the USPTO (or TSPMO).

 January 8, 2004: HP to Sell HP-Branded iPods

-On January 8, 2004, Hewlett-Packard (HP) announced they would sell HP-branded iPods under a license agreement from Apple.
-These iPods eventually made up 5% of all iPod sales.
+On January 8, 2004, Hewlett-Packard (HP) announced that they would sell HP-branded iPods under a license agreement from Apple.

 October 2004: iPod Dominates Digital Music Player Sales

-Since October 2004, the iPod line dominated digital music player sales in the United States, holding over 90% of the market for hard drive-based players and over 70% of the market for all types of players.
+Since October 2004, the iPod line has dominated digital music player sales in the United States, with over 90% of the market for hard drive-based players and over 70% of the market for all types of players.

-November 2004: Creative CEO Declares War on iPod
+November 2004: Creative CEO Declares War on the iPod

 In July 2005, HP stopped selling iPods due to unfavorable terms and conditions imposed by Apple.

-On August 9, 2005, Creative Technology, an Apple rival, was granted the "Zen Patent" for part of the music selection interface used by the iPod line.
+On August 9, 2005, Creative Technology was granted a patent, dubbed the "Zen Patent," related to the music selection interface used by the iPod line.
+Creative Technology was one of Apple's main rivals in the MP3 player market.

-September 2005: Apple Announces iPod Nano Overheating Issue
+September 2005: First Generation iPod Nano Overheating Issues

 Music Player Compatible with MP4/MP3 - Apple iPod Nano 3rd Generation (4GB / 8GB) (Blue, 8GB) (Renewed)